Home

 The Americas

-The cultural imprints of the African diaspora in the Americas spans an Atlantic arc from Virginia’s James River (United States) to the Rio de la Plato Uruguay.
-Spanning 5000 miles and encapsulating 500 years of Africans in the Americas, this arc delivered the new music forms and cultural expressions across the Americas.
+The cultural imprints of the African diaspora in the Americas spans an Atlantic arc from Virginia’s James River (United States) to the Rio de Plata separating Uruguay and Argentina.
+Spanning 5000 miles and encapsulating 500 years of Africans in the Americas, this arc delivered the new music forms and cultural expression across the Americas.

-The confluence of Africa’s polyrhythmic beats and European harmonies and melodies–including indigenous music– reverberate into the varied sounds and rhythms across the Americas.
+The confluence of Africa’s polyrhythms, European harmony (polyphony) and melodies from indigenous populations reverberate into the varied sounds and rhythms across the Americas.

 THE BEAT IS THE HISTORY.

-Not imitations of European nor transplanted African cultures, the new cultures heralded the music of the Americas.
+Not imitations of European or transplanted African cultures, the new cultures heralded the music of the Americas.

 The roots of modern day ‘American’ (United States) music is traced to the areas connected to the delta regions and rivers of the American deep south.